1822 – A general hospital opened in Montreal to accommodate eighty patients.

 1881 – The steamer Victoria sank in the Thames River, near London, Ontario on Victoria Day, with the loss of 200 lives.

-1888 – Opening of the 154-acre Queen Victoria Park in Niagara Falls, precursor of the present-day Niagara parks system that runs from Fort Erie to Niagara-on-the-Lake.
+1888 – Opening of the 154-acre Queen Victoria Park in Niagara Falls, the precursor of the present-day Niagara parks system that runs from Fort Erie to Niagara-on-the-Lake.

 1932 – Parliament passed a bill establishing a nationally-owned broadcasting system.